jindrichmynarz/dissertation/parts/linking.md

 Compound keys are more complex content signatures that can be derived from combinations of values of specific properties.
 In order to be eligible as keys, these combinations must be unique.
 For example, a contract and a lot number can serve as a compound key for a contract lot.
 Similarly to simple keys, such compound keys are commonly used as part of IRIs of the entities they identify.
-We also employed this approach to merge bidders sharing the same name and awarded with the same contract.
+We also employed this approach to merge the bidders sharing the same name and awarded with the same contract.
 Nevertheless, compound keys are perhaps used more often in a probabilistic setting, in which the degree of their match implies a probability of equivalence of the keyed entities.
 Fuzzy matches of combinations of values can approximate exact matches of simple keys.
 However, unlike identifying simple keys, identification of suitable compound keys and approaches for their matching usually requires expert insight into the domain in question.
-A common scenario of probabilistic matching of compound keys uses combinations of simple keys that are unreliable identifiers on their own.
+A common scenario for probabilistic matching of compound keys uses combinations of simple keys that are unreliable identifiers on their own.
 In the context of our dataset, even when RNs are available, they may be misleading as identifiers.
 For example, there are several public contracts each year that a contracting authority awards to itself according to the supplied RNs of the authority and the awarded bidder.
 Moreover, many RNs in the data are syntactically invalid and cannot be automatically coerced to the correct syntax.
-So for example, an organization's name may be combined with its syntactically invalid RN to produce a compound key.
+So, for example, an organization's name may be combined with its syntactically invalid RN to produce a compound key.

 Further extending the size of keys, we can use complete descriptions of the keyed entities.
 Since such keys may be unwieldy, they can be substituted by their hashes to make them more manageable.
 Using hashes as keys is standard in content-based addressing.
-Hash functions map variable length content to fixed length, while preserving its uniqueness.
+Hash functions map variable length descriptions to fixed length, while preserving their uniqueness.
 Unlike the previously described approaches for deriving keys, hashes do not require background knowledge to select key properties, so their production can be fully automated.
-However, on the one hand, hash keys tend to be more brittle, since any change in the hashes descriptions produces a different hash, which may lead to many false negatives when comparing hashes.
+However, on the one hand, hash keys tend to be more brittle, since any change in the hashed descriptions produces a different hash, which may lead to many false negatives when comparing hashes.
 On the other hand, hashes can also produce false positives if they are used for underspecified entities.
 For example, postal addresses, for which we only know that they are located in the Czech Republic, are unlikely to be the same.
 The risk of false positives may be reduced by requiring a minimum description to be present, similarly to a compound key.